One Jump Ahead (film)

-One Jump Ahead is a 1955 British crime film directed by Charles Saunders and starring Paul Carpenter, Diane Hart, Jill Adams and Freddie Mills.
-The film was based on a novel by American crime novelist Robert H. Chapman.
-The screenplay concerns a journalist who helps police track down the killer of a female blackmailer.
-The title refers to the reporter's attempts to keep "one jump ahead" of the police in solving the crime.
+One Jump Ahead is a 1955 British second feature ('B') crime film directed by Charles Saunders and starring Paul Carpenter, Diane Hart, Jill Adams and Freddie Mills.
+The screenplay was by Doreen Montgomery based on the 1951 novel of the same name by Robert H. Chapman.

+A journalist helps police track down the killer of a female blackmailer.

 Plot

 Reporter Paul Banner, a Canadian "noozeman", works at the Daily Comet in England.
-When a young boy witnesses a murder, the killer mistakenly tracks down the boy's friend and kills who he thinks is the only witness to the crime.
-Banner becomes interested in getting to the bottom of the murders but complications arise when Judy (Jill Adams), his ex-love, becomes involved.
+When a young boy witnesses a murder, the killer mistakenly tracks down the boy's friend and kills him, thinking he was the only witness to the crime.
+Banner becomes interested in getting to the bottom of the murders but complications arise when Judy, his ex-love, becomes involved.

-Banner sets out to find the killer, and has the help of Maxine (Diane Hart), a reporter with whom he works at the paper; the two have also been involved in a relationship.
+Banner sets out to find the killer, and has the help of Maxine, a reporter with whom he works at the paper; the two are also on the verge of a relationship.
 Together, they ferret out who the mystery killer is, keeping "one jump ahead" of the police.